Seclusion: Restrictions on the seclusion of a man and a woman

 In some cases where there are legal, religious or social restrictions on two people having physical intimacy, there may be restrictions on being together in a secluded place.
-For example, under traditional schools of sharia or Islamic law, a man and a woman who are not married and not mahram, being together in a house, a bathroom, or a secluded place, may be forbidden.
+For example, under traditional schools of sharia or Islamic law, a man and a woman who are not married and not mahram, may be forbidden to be together in a house, a bathroom, or a secluded place.
 A man and woman could be in a secluded area for work purposes, just talking, or anything that does not allow them to pass their limits.
 See also yichud—a similar rule in Judaism.

 As a therapy

 Seclusion may be used as a control tactic in psychological treatment settings.
-Seclusion of an agitated person in a quiet room free of stimulation may help de-escalate a situation which may be dangerous to the agitated person or those around him.
+Seclusion of an agitated person in a quiet room free of stimulation may help de-escalate a situation which may be dangerous to the agitated person or those around them.

-In relation to administering medications, seclusion is a tactic devised for those unwilling to proceed with instructions.
-Patients who are secluded due to aggressive behaviour should not be given drug treatment to calm them down, but restraint measures should be taken into consideration.
-Other measures, such as behavioural therapy, should be considered when assessing the care of the patient.
+In relation to administering medications, seclusion is a tactic devised for non-compliant patients.
+Methods used to restrict the freedom of such patients include medication (including chemical restraint), physical restraint, and behavioral therapy.